SHOULD FLOWER HAVE A STRONG SMELL BEFORE YOU GRIND IT?Julie Fulton @ 2019-11-29 12:44:33 -0600

 4 BAD THINGS THAT HAPPEN TO FLOWER WHEN IT’S STORED WITHOUT Boveda:

-- The smell, a critical part of the experience, is lost forever.
+- The terpenes, whose flavors and aromas provide a critical part of the experience, are lost forever.

 - Trichomes become brittle and break off.

-- Water weight evaporates, reducing flower’s dollar value.
+- Water weight evaporates, reducing the flower’s dollar value.

 WHY STORING FLOWER IN AN AIRTIGHT CONTAINER IS JUST THE BEGINNING